San7o/haplolang/README.md

 The current implementation was developed in two sittings: first the parser and then the interpreter + cli program.
-Some functions are implemented for basic math operations and printing, symbols are currently limited to being only one character per symbol and you cannot define functions or variables yet.
+Some functions are implemented for basic math operations and printing, you cannot define functions or variables yet.

 Everything is implemented in C. The project is composed of: